You don't have to

 Naloxone (Narcan)

-A medication that reverses an opioid overdose within minutes.
-Easy to use as a nasal spray.
+A medication that reverses an opioid overdose in minutes.
+Easy nasal spray.
 Everyone who knows someone using opioids should have it.
+Free in most states.

 Harm Reduction